 Once approval is received, contractors will require around four weeks to mobilise although this period may be shortened as preparations are already underway.
-The current expectation is fob r work to begin by early September, with the possibility of an earlier start if approvals are received sooner.
+The current expectation is fo r work to begin by early September, with the possibility of an earlier start if approvals are received sooner.
 The aim remains to complete the refurbishment before Christmas, although this will depend on factors such as weather and construction progress.

 A temporary welfare cabin and secure fencing will be installed at the front of the surgery throughout the building works.
 The cabin will occupy part of the front area but will not block pedestrian access.
 JM advised that some disruption is unavoidable, although contractors will seek to minimise inconvenience.